tahia/SNP_calling_GATK/README.md

 #### What it expects?

-Here is the example header of each script which expect followng variables
+Here is the example header of each script which expect followng variables:

-refDir=/work/02786/taslima/dbs/PH #Reference directory where the reference genome file will be
+**refDir=/work/02786/taslima/dbs/PH #Reference directory where the reference genome file will be

-ref=PhalliiHAL_496_v2.0.softmasked.fa # Name of reference genome file
+**ref=PhalliiHAL_496_v2.0.softmasked.fa # Name of reference genome file

-outDir=/scratch/02786/taslima/data/PHNATAcc/Analysis/V3 # output directory.
+**outDir=/scratch/02786/taslima/data/PHNATAcc/Analysis/V3 # output directory.
 It must be created before running the script

-met=/work/02786/taslima/stampede2/pipes/SNP_calling_GATK/JGI_DL_78_Design.tab # Full path of meta file
+**met=/work/02786/taslima/stampede2/pipes/SNP_calling_GATK/JGI_DL_78_Design.tab # Full path of meta file

-TMP=/scratch/02786/taslima/data/phalli/Temp
+**TMP=/scratch/02786/taslima/data/phalli/Temp

-CHRFIL=/work/02786/taslima/stampede2/dbs/PH/PhalliiHAL_496_v2.0.chr #Name of Chromosomes one in each line
+**CHRFIL=/work/02786/taslima/stampede2/dbs/PH/PhalliiHAL_496_v2.0.chr #Name of Chromosomes one in each line

-And in outDir/raw all the fastq files will be there
+And in outDir/RAW_DATA all the fastq files will be there

 Here is the sample of Meta file that is tab separated with feilds of sample name, library name and barcode